vincentdephily/emlop/CONTRIBUTING.md

 Send pull requests to [Github](https://github.com/vincentdephily/emlop).

-Make sure to `cargo test` before submitting your code.
+Make sure to `cargo test -- --include-ignored` before submitting your code.
 A bugfix should probably include an updated unittest.

 Test emlop with the latest rust stable versions from both Gentoo and upstream.
 Using `rustup` is highly recomended.